Mountain-Hydrology-Research-Group/data-analysis/book/modules/module2/homework2.md

 # Homework 2

-### Problem 1
+## Problem 1: Hypothesis Testing

-Using the [observations of peak flow data for the Sauk River](data/Sauk_peak_WY1929_2021.xlsx), we are going to investigate whether a change in flood statistics occurred around 1977.
+Using the [observations of peak flow data for the Sauk River](/data/Sauk_peak_WY1929_2021.xlsx), we are going to investigate whether a change in flood statistics occurred around 1977.

 A. **Descriptive Plots**: Decide which of your plots from Homework 1 are relevant to the question of whether a change in flood statistics occurred in the Sauk River around 1977.
 * Include these plots from Homework 1 here.